isomerpages/mlaw-corp/_covid19/03-A-relief-for-tenants-unable-to-vacate-premises.md

 **17. My tenant’s lease expired on 1 May 2020.
 How does the relief apply if the tenant is unable to vacate the premises in May, but was able to vacate from 1 June 2020 onwards and did not do so?**

-* If the tenant is unable to vacate the premises due to COVID-19 from 1 to 31 May 2020 despite taking reasonable steps, the reliefs above at FAQ (1) will apply to the tenant during this period.
+* If the tenant is unable to vacate the premises due to COVID-19 from 1 to 31 May 2020 despite taking reasonable steps, the reliefs above at <a href="#q1">FAQ (1)</a> will apply to the tenant during this period.

 * The relief will cease to apply once the tenant is able to vacate the premises on 1 June 2020.
 The tenant will be liable for the sums provided for under the contract or applicable law from 1 June 2020 onwards.